Sleep and Mental Health: Impact on Psychological Wellness

 Key Takeaways

-• The quality of sleep is very important for mental well being and psychological health.
+• Sleep quality is essential for mental well-being and psychological health.

-• Good quality sleep helps the brain keep emotions, process information and keep cognitive function working properly.
+• Good quality sleep helps the brain keep emotions, process information, and maintain cognitive function properly.

 • It can also increase the risk of developing aspects of a person’s mental health, like depression and anxiety.